 "LGBT+ inclusion is everyone's responsibility.
 Our University is committed to bring about culture change and develop a truly inclusive environment where LGBT+ colleagues and students feel they belong, are supported to be themselves and can flourish to reach their full potential".
 Professor Gill Valentine, Provost & Deputy Vice-Chancellor

-As part of our commitment to Equality, Diversity and Inclusion, and compliance with the Equality Act (2010), we work to ensure that all staff including transgender people, (and people perceived to be transgender) are treated with dignity and respect and will not tolerate any discrimination, harassment, bullying or victimisation during recruitment or their employment.
+As part of our commitment to Equality, Diversity and Inclusion, and compliance with the Equality Act (2010), we work to ensure that all staff and students including trans and gender-diverse people, (and people perceived to be transgender) are treated with dignity and respect and will not tolerate any discrimination, harassment, bullying or victimisation during recruitment, their employment or time studying here.
 We have reviewed our policy language to make all our policies fully LGBT+ inclusive and continue to review and monitor this on an ongoing basis.

 Trans Day of Visibility

-On Tuesday 31 March 2020 we celebrate Trans Day of Visibility (TDOV) - a day dedicated to celebrating trans people and raising awareness of discrimination faced by trans people worldwide.
+31 March 2020 is Trans Day of Visibility (TDOV) - a day dedicated to celebrating trans people and raising awareness of discrimination faced by trans people worldwide.
 Celebrating international LGBT+ awareness days is just one way that the University supports workplace equality and inclusion for our staff and students.

 Being a Role Model - we are looking to further develop our LGBT+ role models webpage and would welcome expressions of interest from members of trans staff in particular.
 If you would like to be included please contact email@example.com.
 Our LGBT+ role models tend to be either work colleagues or local community members.
 Having visible LGBT+ role models can help others to develop a stronger sense of self and show that there should be no limits on who our LGBT+ staff and students can be and what they can achieve.
 Visibility can break down barriers and challenge misconceptions.